Government 2: Oversight

 In an ideal world, the regulatory function would scarcely be felt.
 The rules would be so well tuned that their effects would be self-regulating, just as a heater thermostat is a set-it-and-forget-it device.
 More complex systems than furnaces aren’t likely to achieve this ideal any time soon, but I mention it to show what I see as the goal of regulation.
 Like the rest of government, when it’s working properly, one would hardly know it was there.

 Current discussions of regulations tend to center on environmental or protectionist issues, but that’s because those are rather new, at least as global phenomena.
 In other respects, regulations are so familiar and obviously essential that most people don’t think of them as regulations at all.
 Remembering some of them points up how useful this function of government is.
 Weights and measures have been regulated by governments for thousands of years, and that has always been critical for commerce.
 Coins and money are a special instance of uniform measures — of value in this case — and even more obviously essential to commerce.
 The validity of any measure would be lost if it could be diddled to favor an interested party.
 Impartiality is essential for the wealth-producing effects to operate.
 That is so clear to everyone at this point that cheating on weights and measures is considered pathetic as well as criminal.
-And yet, the equally great value of fairness-preserving regulation in other fields generally needs to be explained.
+And yet, the equally great value of fairness-preserving regulation in other areas generally needs to be explained.

 Logically, monopolies shouldn’t exist because there ought to be a natural counterweight.
 They’re famous for introducing pricing and management inefficiencies that ought to leave plenty of room for competitors.
 But, people being what they are, market power is used to choke off any competition which could reduce it.
 The natural counterweight can’t operate, and only forces outside the system, such as government regulations, can halt that process.